Estimated Student Budget / Cost of Attendance

 |

-Food: This figure represents the cost of food for nine months. |
+Food: This figure represents the estimated cost of food for nine months. |

 |

-Transportation: This figure represents the cost of owning a vehicle (maintenance and tires, gas, car insurance) for nine months.
-Students who live close to campus are encouraged not to borrow the maximum offered in this line item. |
+Transportation: This figure represents the estimated cost of owning a vehicle (maintenance and tires, gas, car insurance) for nine months. |

 |

-Personal/Miscellaneous: This figure represents personal expenses incurred for nine months (clothing, personal hygiene, entertainment). |
+Personal/Miscellaneous: This figure represents estimated personal expenses incurred for nine months (clothing, personal hygiene, entertainment). |

 |

-Loan Fee: This is a fee deducted by the lender before the loan is disbursed to Stetson Law. |
+Loan Fee: This is a fee deducted by the loan servicer before the loan is disbursed to Stetson Law. |

 |